Passer rating: Flaws

-The passer rating equation does not take into account sacks, fumbles, or a quarterback’s rushing production, although by definition it only measures passing statistics.
-Due to rule changes and improvement in quarterback play, league-wide passer rating has steadily risen by an average of 0.63 points per season since its introduction in 1973, from 61.72 that year to 91.87 in 2020, making it a poor statistic for comparing quarterbacks from different seasons or eras.
+The passer rating equation does not take into account sacks, fumbles, or a quarterback's rushing production, although by definition it only measures passing statistics.

+Due to rule changes and improvement in quarterback play, the league-wide passer rating has increased by an average of 0.63 points per season since its introduction in 1973, from 61.7 that year to 93.6 in 2020, which makes passer rating a poor statistic for comparing quarterbacks from different seasons or eras.

 Other measurements

-Total Quarterback Rating (QBR)
+Total quarterback rating

-ESPN's Total Quarterback Rating is a proprietary statistic that was introduced in 2011 and is designed to measure the total effectiveness and performance of a quarterback.
+ESPN's total quarterback rating is a proprietary statistic that was introduced in 2011 and is designed to measure the total effectiveness and performance of a quarterback.
 The metric takes into account all of a quarterback's contribution to a game, including passing, rushing, sacks, penalties, touchdowns, and turnovers.
 Moreover, each play is weighted based on its "difficulty", the context of the game, and the strength of the opposing defense.
 This means that statistics in garbage time of a blowout game hold less merit than statistics in a close game.
 Also, a quarterback who throws for four touchdowns and 300 yards against a strong defense will have a higher QBR than a quarterback who has the same stat line against the worst defense in the NFL.

 QBR functions on a 0–100 scale, where an average NFL quarterback typically has around a 50 QBR, while a Pro Bowl caliber quarterback will have approximately a 75.
 This scale also represents a percentile of overall quarterback performances since 2006.
 This means that if a quarterback has a QBR of 90 their performance in that game is, on average, better than 90% of other quarterback performances.

 It is also very common for there to be significant differences between QBR and passer rating leaders due to the additional variables and situational play context that contribute to the calculation of QBR.
-For example, in 2019 Lamar Jackson had a league leading QBR of 83.0 and earned MVP honors.
-However, Jackson finished 3rd in passer rating (113.3) behind Ryan Tannehill (117.5) and Drew Brees (116.3) who finished 9th and 3rd for QBR.
+For example, in 2019, Lamar Jackson had a league leading QBR of 83.0 and earned MVP honors.
+However, in terms of passer rating, Jackson (113.3) finished behind Ryan Tannehill (117.5) and Drew Brees (116.3), who finished ninth and third in QBR, respectively.